Invizabel/JELLY/README.md

 * On SSD's, you have to overwrite the entire drive

 ###### Todo:
-* Add code to verify the following: can we write (permissions)?
+* Add code to verify the following: can we write? (permissions)